Shifan-Gu/parser/README.md

 * Run the Java project (it'll start a webserver on port 5600)
 * Or build manually with `mvn install`
 * Run manually with `java -jar target/stats-0.1.0.jar`
-* POST a .dem replay file to the server (example: scripts/test.sh)
+* Submit a replay processing job via the `/replay/jobs` endpoint (see below)
-* The parser returns line-delimited JSON in the HTTP response
+* Poll the job for completion or visit the HTML dashboard at `http://localhost:5600/`

 ## API Documentation